Home Visit: Craft Sisters x Tina Frisk

 I only try to bring things into my home that truly make me happy every day.
 Not necessarily something expensive, just things with soul and character.
 I work so much with interiors daily, and at home, I need things to feel calm and personal.
 That's why I always return to handmade textiles and small things with soul.
 I never get tired of them.

-A little glimpse into Josefine's world, where colors feel effortless, and handmade finds have a natural place in everyday life.
+A small glimpse into Josefine's world, where colors feel effortless, and handmade finds have a natural place in everyday life.

 Thank you for sharing your home with us, Josefine.